 Firefox options, preferences and settings

-The General panel contains optionspreferences related to the most commonly used settings, such as what you first see when Firefox starts and how Firefox handles file downloads.
-For more information, see Startup, home page and download settings.
+The General panel contains optionspreferences related to the most commonly used settings, such as what you first see when Firefox starts and where Firefox saves file downloads.
+For more information, see Startup, home page, tabs, and download settings.

 The Content panel contains optionspreferences related to how websites are displayed.
-For more information, see Settings for fonts, languages, and pop-ups.
+For more information, see Settings for web content, pop-ups, fonts, and languages.

-The Applications panel lets you decide how Firefox should handle different types of files (e.g. PDF documents or audio files).
-It shows you a list of content types and lets you select an action for each type, such as opening with an application, opening in Firefox using a plugin, or saving the file.
-For more information, see Set how Firefox handles different types of files.
+The Applications panel lets you decide how Firefox should handle different types of files.
+It shows you a list of content types and lets you select an action for each type, such as opening with an application or saving the file.
+For more information, see Applications panel - Set how Firefox handles different types of files.

 The Privacy panel contains optionspreferences related to your privacy.
 As you browse the web, information on where you have been, what pages you have visited, etc. are stored here.
 For more information, see Settings for privacy, browsing history and do-not-track.